RobotecAI/rai/src/examples/turtlebot4/README.md

    - Spin yourself left by 45 degrees (interaction with the robot using ros2 interfaces) - table with the robotic are shoud be visible in the camera
    - Use robotic arm to pick up a box from the table (identity and intefaces doesn't allow it)
    - Drive towards the table (when table is visible, testing ability to interpret camera image and perform actions based on the knowledge)
-   - Drive behind the table (likely will fail in current `rai` version due to limitations in spatial reasoning)

 ### Troubleshooting

-_My robot doesn't have the identity._
+_My robot doesn't have an identity._

 1. Query `rai_whoami_node` for the identity manually